-That’s because results are generated by super-complex search engines algorithms.
+That’s because results are generated by super-complex search engine algorithms.
 These algorithms are supposed to be fair to all, and considering your competition is also working hard on their side, then don’t expect to beat them in everything.
-In this competition, you win some, you lose some, unless you’re operating in a less competitive field.
+In this competition, you win some, you lose some unless you’re operating in a less competitive field.

 Search engines also make constant updates to these algorithms.
-What SEO firms do is test their system and make educated guess on how to stand out from the crowd.
-They’ll then proceed to implement what works, while eliminating what doesn’t.
+What SEO firms do is test their system and make educated guesses on how to stand out from the crowd.
+They’ll then proceed to implement what works while eliminating what doesn’t.

 Google is an independent entity, concerned about their reputation as with any other entity out there.
 No SEO firm has a direct connection with them.

-Firm get certified by Google after going through their paid advertising programme, which is very different from search engine optimisation.
+SEO consultants may get certified by Google after going through their paid advertising programme, which is very different from search engine optimization.

 But just because SEO doesn’t work with guarantees, that doesn’t mean you shouldn’t hold the firm you’re working with accountable.
 Speaking of which, a reliable firm should be able to walk you through the work they performed.